 Ejected players, coaches or fans must leave the field of play immediately and the playing site upon gathering their belongings.
+Failure by the ejected player to comply with this rule will result in team forfeit of the game and the ejected player receiving an automatic 1 game suspension.
 The ejected player's lineup spot will be filled by a substitute if one is available.
 Otherwise, the ejected player's lineup spot is skipped in subsequent at bats.
-Failure by the ejected person to comply with this rule will result in a forfeit of the game.
-Whenever a player is ejected, the team manager must notify the Manager's Liaison within 12 hours of the end of the game via phone or email, and the Manager's Liaison shall inform the Chairman of Umpires and Rules (CUR).
-Whenever a player is ejected, the umpire and/or the umpire association will submit a written report to the Chairman of Umpires and Rules (CUR) via email or facsimile within 5 days of the end of the game.
+Whenever a player is ejected, the team manager must notify the Chairman of Umpires (CUR) within 12 hours of the end of the game via phone, text or email.
+Failure to notify the CUR within the allotted time shall result in a minimum 1 game suspension for the manager.